hypercerts-org/hypercerts/contracts/README.md

 ### HypercertMinter

 Example implementation for a hypercert token that is an `ERC1155 NFT` under the hood with an `Allowlist` extension.

+## Deploying to FVM

+### Verification

+To verify the contracts on Starboard, run the following command:

+Minter: `npx hardhat flatten src/protocol/HypercertMinter.sol > FlattenedHypercertMinter.sol` Proxy:
+`npx hardhat flatten lib/openzeppelin-contracts-upgradeable/contracts/proxy/utils/UUPSUpgradeable.sol > FlattenedProxy.sol`

+To validate, upload the flattened file to Filfox using the contact verification flow.

+In the `Metadata settings` section, add the following:

+`{ "bytecodeHash": "none" }`